livecomsjournal/article_templates/information_for_authors.md

 ## After Forking

-Edit `your.README.md` and move it to `READ.md`, and you are set to write the article in your own repostitory.
+Edit `your.README.md` and move it to `READ.md`, and you are set to write the article in your own repository.
 You can also delete the `example.tex` files that don't match your article type.